sudikshyapant/lgmd_concept_discovery/README.md

 - **Concepts come from a file, not an LLM.** The paper generates candidate concepts with an LLM.
 We read them from `concept_vocab.json` and then apply the paper's CLIP filter, so runs are reproducible and offline.
-- **Some hyperparameters are best guesses.** Values the paper gives only in its supplementary (red-circle size, PGD iteration counts, CRAFT depth, FACE settings, the C-Ins metric) are marked `[suppl]` in `config.py`.
-Update them there once the supplementary is available.
+- **A few numeric hyperparameters are still best guesses.** The supplementary material *is* incorporated — its concept-filtering rules (A1.3/A1.4), CLIP setup and red-circle prompting (A1.6), and the Places365 extension with its reported accuracies (A3) all follow it.
+What remains are a handful of values it describes only qualitatively (red-circle radius and stroke width, PGD iteration counts, CRAFT depth, FACE settings, the C-Ins metric choice): these stay marked `[suppl]` in `config.py` as informed defaults you can tune.
 - **Backbone and CLIP share one image crop.** Both read the same 224×224 crop so their 7×7 grids line up cell-for-cell.
 This keeps the concept maps spatially accurate.